 All derivatives are initially recognised in the Statement of Financial Position at cost as this represents their fair value.
 Subsequently, all derivatives are measured at fair value.

-Any changes in the fair value of derivatives that are not designated as hedging instruments are booked to the Income Statement (under the item “Financial expenses (income), net”).
+Any changes in the fair value of derivatives that are not designated for hedge accounting are booked to the Income Statement (under “Financial expenses (income), net”).

 Derivatives that can be booked under the hedge accounting are classified as: